Vietnam.vn - Nền tảng quảng bá Việt Nam

 UNESCO experts will conduct field surveys in Ha Long Bay (illustrative photo)

-Regarding specific content, at the 46th Session in 2024, the World Heritage Committee examined reports on the state of conservation of 123 World Heritage sites, including 56 World Heritage sites on the List of World Heritage in Danger (Vietnam has never had any World Heritage sites included in this List up to now).
+Regarding specific content, at the 46th Session in 2024, the World Heritage Committee examined reports on the state of conservation of 123 World Heritage sites, including 56 World Heritage sites on the List of World Heritage in Danger (Vietnam has never had any world heritage sites included in this List up to now).

 Regarding Ha Long Bay, since the 45th Session of the World Heritage Committee in 2023, recommendations have been made on the conservation and promotion of the value of this heritage.
-Through monitoring heritage conservation activities and Vietnam's report, the 46th Session of the World Heritage Committee has made 08 recommendations on the conservation of the World Heritage of Ha Long Bay - Cat Ba Archipelago, specifically: For the first 04 recommendations, UNESCO affirmed that it had reviewed and approved Vietnam's report on Ha Long Bay - Cat Ba Archipelago, including the report on the conservation status and the establishment of an effective coordination mechanism between Quang Ninh province and Hai Phong city to ensure integrated management of the heritage.
+Through monitoring heritage conservation activities and Vietnam's report, the 46th Session of the World Heritage Committee has made 08 recommendations on the conservation of the World Heritage Ha Long Bay - Cat Ba Archipelago, specifically: For the first 04 recommendations, UNESCO affirmed that it had reviewed and approved Vietnam's report on Ha Long Bay - Cat Ba Archipelago, including the report on the conservation status and the establishment of an effective coordination mechanism between Quang Ninh province and Hai Phong city to ensure comprehensive management of the heritage.

 Recommendation 8 is to invite a UNESCO feedback monitoring mission to assess the overall status of heritage conservation, especially heritage management and the effectiveness of heritage protection management organizations.

-Thus, it can be said that in the coming time, when the UNESCO Expert Delegation comes to conduct a field survey in Ha Long Bay as reported by Reuters, we need to closely follow the recommendations of the Field Inspection Delegation to explain and accept the advice and comments of the UNESCO Expert Delegation in the work of protecting Ha Long Bay, as well as Vietnam's wishes in continuing to research and supplement cultural values (especially the potential cultural and historical values of Ha Long Bay with the archaeological cultures of Soi Nhu - Cai Beo - Ha Long), moving towards preparing a dossier to nominate Ha Long Bay - Cat Ba Archipelago as a World Heritage Site with additional cultural criteria according to the regulations in the Guidelines for the implementation of the World Heritage Convention./.
+Thus, it can be said that in the coming time, when the UNESCO Expert Team comes to conduct a field survey in Ha Long Bay as reported by Reuters, we need to closely follow the recommendations of the Field Inspection Team to explain and absorb the advice and comments of the UNESCO Expert Team in the work of protecting Ha Long Bay, as well as Vietnam's wishes in continuing to research and supplement cultural values (especially the potential cultural and historical values of Ha Long Bay with the archaeological cultures of Soi Nhu - Cai Beo - Ha Long), moving towards preparing a dossier to nominate Ha Long Bay - Cat Ba Archipelago as a World Heritage Site with additional cultural criteria according to the regulations in the Guidelines for the implementation of the World Heritage Convention./.

 Source: https://toquoc.vn/chuyen-gia-unesco-khao-sat-thuc-dia-tai-vinh-ha-long-nham-tang-cuong-cac-bien-phap-bao-ve-di-san-20241224111801531.htm